Opioids Research: New Findings and Contributing Factors to the Epidemic

 Benjamin J. Davies, MD

-, is an associate professor of urology, chief of the Department of Urology at UPMC Shadyside, and program director of the Urologic Oncology Fellowship.
+, is a professor of urology, chief of the Department of Urology at UPMC Shadyside, and program director of the Urologic Oncology Fellowship.
 Dr. Davies also is responsible for starting the MRI Fusion Biopsy program in the Department of Urology at UPMC in July 2015.
 A graduate of Mount Sinai Medical School in New York City, Dr. Davies completed surgical and urologic residencies at the University of Pittsburgh School of Medicine followed by fellowship training in urologic oncology at the University of California, San Francisco.

 Dr. Davies’ clinical specialties include urologic oncology, robotic prostatectomy and cystectomy, neobladder reconstruction, kidney and bladder cancer, and testicular cancer.
 His research portfolio is active and broad, and has dealt with prostate cancer outcomes and genomics basicscience research, among other subjects.